-All-weather and Indoor Activities in Whanganui – Perfect for a Rainy Day!
+All-Weather and Indoor Activities in Whanganui – Perfect for a Rainy Day!

 Whanganui might not be the wettest place in New Zealand but it still gets its fair share of rainy days.
 No worries, because a good portion of Whanganui’s attractions is, indeed, indoors!
 This mostly consists of art galleries and museums, which are all part of the creative and historical charm of Whanganui.
 You can also enjoy a cruise on the Whanganui River, relax with a spa treatment or go out for some Kiwi cuisine!
 We go through some of your best all-weather and indoor activities in this list of things to do in Whanganui on a rainy day.